bketelsen/distributed/README.md

 ### BASH

-Add the following line at the end of the "~/.bashrc" file:
+Add the following line at the end of the "~/.bashrc" or "~/.bash_profile" file:

 ```sh
 eval "$(direnv hook bash)"